Trip Planners and Pocket Maps and Service Guides

-- An individual entering the park via foot, bicycle, motorcycle or non-commercial group is $12 per person.
+- An individual entering the park via foot, park shuttle, private rafting, bicycle or non-commercial group is $15 per person.

 - Admission is for 7 days and includes entrance to both the South Rim and North Rim.